Definitions of audio terms associated with crossovers

-A high-pass filter is an electronic circuit that removes all the notes above the filter's frequency setting.
+A high-pass filter is an electronic circuit that removes all the notes below the filter's frequency setting.
 A high-pass filter set at 100 Hz, for example, will allow all the signal above 100 Hz in frequency to pass through, but block all those under 100 Hz.
 High-pass filters are primarily used to block bass notes from distorting through car speakers and tweeters.

 In-line crossovers go between the receiver and the amplifier.
 They look like little cylinders with RCA connectors on each end and simply plug into your amplifier’s inputs.
 In-line crossovers make sure your amplifiers don’t waste energy amplifying signals you don’t want — like high frequencies to a subwoofer amp.
 In-line crossovers each come set to a specific frequency and can’t be adjusted.
 Another disadvantage of using in-line crossovers is that they react differently to different amplifiers, possibly changing their crossover points unpredictably.

-A low-pass filter is an electronic circuit that removes all the notes below the filter's frequency setting.
+A low-pass filter is an electronic circuit that removes all the notes above the filter's frequency setting.
 A low-pass filter, set at 100 Hz for example, will block the notes above 100 Hz and allow those under that to pass.
 Low-pass filters are primarily used to keep high notes from subwoofers.

 A Linkwitz-Riley crossover is a professional-grade crossover, made of pairs of Butterworth filters configured as high- and low-pass filters.
 The result is flat response and phase coherence arround the crossover frequency.
 Linkwitz-Riley crossovers are often used with high-end component systems, where the phase between drivers is critical.